Introduction

 I noticed something myself.

-When I started walking 30 minutes daily, digestion improved.
+When I started walking 30 minutes every day, digestion improved.

 Regular exercise helps Avoid IBS flare-ups.